Waco police investigate Fadal Avenue shooting

 Police report that Daquaylon Johnson was shot once in the upper torso and was reported in critical but stable condition.
 Swanton said police think Johnson is the victim of the shooting on Fadal Avenue.

-Swanton said Waco police are asking those with information about the shooting to contact them at 254-750-7500.
+Swanton said Waco police are asking anyone with information about the shooting to contact them at 750-7500.